rexhip/rexhip/docs/auto_data_len.md

 Automatic data_len
 ------------------

 The liberay is able to determine the data_len parmeter automatically for holding and input register.
-This feature only works digital input and outputs, when the number of bits adds up to whole words.
+This feature only works digital input and outputs, when the number of bits adds up to whole bytes.

 If data_len i set manually for one query, then it need to be set back to auto in the following query.